dotnet/docs-maui/docs/user-interface/graphics/draw.md

 Graphical objects that are drawn to an <xref:Microsoft.Maui.Graphics.ICanvas> can be clipped prior to drawing, with the following methods:

-- `ClipPath` clips an object so that only the area that's within the region of a <xref:Microsoft.Maui.Graphics.PathF> object will be visible.
+- <xref:Microsoft.Maui.Graphics.ICanvas.ClipPath%2A> clips an object so that only the area that's within the region of a <xref:Microsoft.Maui.Graphics.PathF> object will be visible.
-- `ClipRectangle` clips an object so that only the area that's within the region of a rectangle will be visible.
-The rectangle can be specified using `float` arguments, or by a `Rect` or `RectF` argument.
+- <xref:Microsoft.Maui.Graphics.ICanvas.ClipRectangle%2A> clips an object so that only the area that's within the region of a rectangle will be visible.
+The rectangle can be specified using `float` arguments, or by a <xref:Microsoft.Maui.Graphics.Rect> or <xref:Microsoft.Maui.Graphics.RectF> argument.
-- `SubtractFromClip` clips an object so that only the area that's outside the region of a rectangle will be visible.
-The rectangle can be specified using `float` arguments, or by a `Rect` or `RectF` argument.
+- <xref:Microsoft.Maui.Graphics.ICanvas.SubtractFromClip%2A> clips an object so that only the area that's outside the region of a rectangle will be visible.
+The rectangle can be specified using `float` arguments, or by a <xref:Microsoft.Maui.Graphics.Rect> or <xref:Microsoft.Maui.Graphics.RectF> argument.

-The following example shows how to use the `ClipPath` method to clip an image:
+The following example shows how to use the <xref:Microsoft.Maui.Graphics.ICanvas.ClipPath%2A> method to clip an image:

 ```csharp
 using Microsoft.Maui.Graphics.Platform;